Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lesson-7.md

   filterByTag(posts: Post[], tag: string): Post[] sortByDate(posts: Post[], direction: 'asc' | 'desc'): Post[]

-Requirement: users need to filter the post list by status and sort by date.
+Requirement (R2): users must be able to filter the post list by status and sort by date.

 Please write a React component called PostListView that:
 - reads posts from usePostStore